Lapis Lazuli | Blue Metamorphic Rock

 More Lapis Lazuli Facts

-Lapis lazuli is a metamorphic rock that can only be found in a few places worldwide because of the specific geological conditions required for it to form.
+Lapis lazuli can only be found in a few places worldwide because of the specific geological conditions required for the stone to form.
 In recent years this has enabled historians to reconstruct some of the ancient trade routes.
-Although often referred to as a mineral it's incorrect because the stone is made up of several different minerals.
-The inclusions of pyrite are actually in the mineral lazurite which is also the primary source of the stone's rich blue colour.
+Although often referred to as a mineral that's incorrect because lapis is made up of several different minerals so is actually a rock.
+The inclusions of pyrite are in the mineral lazurite which is also the primary source of the stone's rich blue colour.
 Other minerals present include sodalite and white calcite whilst diopside, enstatite, mica, hauynite and hornblende amongst others can also be found in certain specimens.

 Lapis Lazuli Being Polished in Afghanistan

-The photograph at the top of our page is courtesy of James St John.
+The photograph of the lapis lazuli at the top of our page is courtesy of James St John.